Boeing Family of Aircraft

 Boeing 767

 The Boeing 767 is a mid-sized, wide-bodied twin-engine jet airliner featuring a two-crew glass cockpit.
-It has a capacity of up to 375 passengers and a range of 3,850 up to 6,385 nautical miles depending on the variant.
+It has a capacity of up to 375 passengers and a range of 3,850 to 6,385 nautical miles, depending on the variant.

-Although it is smaller than the Boeing 747, it is still wide enough such that it can feature a twin-aisle cabin as well as provide twin-aisle seating.
-It shares design features with the Boeing 757, which allows pilots to have the same type rating in order to operate both aircraft.
+Although smaller than the Boeing 747, it features a twin-aisle cabin and provides twin-aisle seating.
+It shares design features with the Boeing 757, allowing pilots to have the same type rating to operate both aircraft.

 The airlines that primarily use the Boeing 767 include Delta Air Lines, American Airlines, All Nippon Airways, LATAM, and United Airlines.
 Most of the 767 family is or will be retired, replaced by more modern, fuel-efficient aircraft such as the 777 and 787.